 After 90 years as a separate Extension activity the Engineering Extension Service was included under the CIRAS umbrella on July 1, 2002 to provide a more seamless link between manufacturers and the faculty in the College of Engineering.
 Educational workshops are offered at the conferencing center on the ISU campus in a wide variety of areas, including transportation, sewage treatment, water treatment, and power systems.

 CIRAS became a partner in the Iowa Manufacturing Technology Center (MTC) in 1994.
 Funded by the Department of Commerce, MTC is a natural fit with CIRAS because its mission is intimately aligned with the missions of CIRAS and ISU Extension - to assess the needs of small manufacturers and provide a link to resources to improve the profitability of Iowa industry.
 The organization changed its name to the Iowa Manufacturing Extension Partnership (IMEP) in 1999 and the roles of the IMEP and CIRAS staff were slightly modified to eliminate overlapping efforts.
-In 2005 IMEP was integrated with CIRAS to reduce administrative costs and to...
+In 2005 IMEP was integrated with CIRAS to reduce administrative costs.
 IMEP staff currently provide a point of contact and assessment role to Iowa manufacturers and CIRAS staff has elevated their level of technical expertise to provide the latest technical and educational opportunities to Iowa's manufacturers.

 CIRAS is administered through ISU Extension and the College of Engineering, but additional oversight is received from an industry advisory council.
 One of the first advisory council members, Lew Throssel, former CEO of Dodger Industries, Eldora, described the purpose of the council.
 "The council provides a sounding board for the CIRAS administration and staff and a resource for strategic planning and direction."